 So … you’ve decided to settle in Wollongong.
 Great choice!
 The next step is to buy THAT house.
 It isn’t as easy as it used to be but there are several things to get you started, like getting a home loan which will only require you to have a deposit (or sometimes none!) to move forward.

-How much do I need for a house deposit?
+How much deposit do you need to buy a house?

-Getting a home loan requires you to pay a specific portion of the property price in cash -- that is your house deposit.
+Getting a home loan requires you to pay a specific portion of the property purchase price in cash -- that is your house deposit.
 Your deposit varies depending on the house you’d like to purchase and the home loan will cover the rest of the property price.
+Your financial situation or needs are big factors that you need to take into account.

-If you pay 5-20% of the property price, you may likely need to pay for additional costs, compared to when you pay a larger percentage house deposit.
+If you pay 5-20% of the property price, you may need to pay for additional costs compared to spending a larger percentage home deposit.

 Advantages of a bigger deposit